Prerequisites:

 https://imagemagick.org

-The example shows how to run a program built under aarch64 on x86_64 using qemu.
+The example shows how to run a program built for aarch64 on x86_64 using QEMU.

 ix let

-This command does everything the same as ix mut, but doesn’t switch the anchor link.
-The command is useful to inspect the contents of the resulting realm before switching.
+, but does not switch the anchor link.
+The command is useful for checking the contents of the resulting realm before switching.

 ix build

-It’s ix let over a temporary (ephemeral) realm.
-The command is useful for reviewing the way some set of packages (can be one) will look like in a freshly created realm, without flags and other environments.
+over a temporary (ephemeral) realm.
+The command is useful for seeing how some set of packages (maybe just one) would look in a freshly created realm, without flags and other environments.

 ix gc